Galaxy 4: Broadcast and ratings

 The serial was broadcast on BBC1 in four weekly parts from 11 September to 2 October 1965.
 Viewership was higher than in the previous year, giving a strong start to the new season; it averaged 9.9 million viewers across the four weeks, with the third episode of Galaxy 4 becoming the most-viewed of the show's third season with 11 million viewers, and the last two episodes made the top 20 shows of the week.
 The Appreciation Index remained consistent throughout the serial, dropping one point each week, from 56 to 53.

-The videotapes of the serial were wiped in the late 1960s: the first, second, and fourth episodes on 17 August 1967, and the third on 31 January 1969; BBC Enterprises retained the 16 mm films until 1977.
-A short extract from the first episode was used in the 1977 documentary Whose Doctor Who; an extended six-minute version of this sequence was kept by Jan Vincent-Rudzki, then-president of the Doctor Who Appreciation Society, who assisted with the documentary.
+The videotapes of the serial were wiped in the late 1960s: the first, second, and fourth episodes on 17 August 1967, and the third on 31 January 1969.
+BBC Enterprises retained 16 mm film recordings for foreign sales, providing a short extract from the first episode for the 1977 documentary Whose Doctor Who; an extended six-minute version of this sequence was kept by Jan Vincent-Rudzki, then-president of the Doctor Who Appreciation Society, who assisted with the documentary.
+The prints were junked shortly thereafter, as confirmed by BBC Enterprises in March 1978.

 At the Missing Believed Wiped event on 11 December 2011, it was announced that the third episode had been discovered earlier that year among materials owned by former television engineer Terry Burnett, who had purchased it at a school fete in the 1980s but not realised its significance until speaking to Ralph Montagu, head of heritage at Radio Times; the final shots and closing credits were missing from the episode, and the tapes featured some visual discrepancies that required cleaning.